workshopdemos/zowe-python/Instructions.md

 ### Seeing the results
 If you've run this to create an Excel file, we need to view it.
 If you have Excel on your local system, use the file explorer to right click on the file and select download.
 You can download and use the file with Excel.

-TODO:  Update this section, as the viewer may be installed already If you don't have Excel, you can use a viewer in VS Code.
-Go to the extensions, search for Excel.
+If you don't have Excel, you can use a viewer in VS Code.
+If the viewer is installed, it will show a cell based view.
+Otherwise go to the extensions, search for Excel.
 Install the Excel Viewer by GrapeCity.
 You may get a licensing message, but it will show the file in a spreadsheet mode.

 ----